Chhaava

 Chhaava is a 2025 Indian Hindi-language epic historical action film based on the life of Sambhaji, the second ruler of the Maratha Empire, who is played by Vicky Kaushal.
 An adaptation of the Marathi novel Chhava by Shivaji Sawant, it is directed by Laxman Utekar and produced by Dinesh Vijan under Maddock Films.
 The cast also includes Akshaye Khanna and Rashmika Mandanna.

 Pre-production began in April 2023; filming commenced in October 2023 and ended in May 2024.
 The film score and soundtrack album were composed by A. R. Rahman while the lyrics were written by Irshad Kamil and Kshitij Patwardhan.

 Chaava was released in theatres on 14 February 2025 in standard and IMAX formats.
-The film received mixed reviews from critics and drew controversy for its historical inaccuracies.
-Commercially, it has earned ₹797.34 crore–₹809 crore to rank the second-highest-grossing Indian film of 2025, and the highest-grossing Hindi film of 2025.
-It also ranks as the eighth highest-grossing Hindi film of all time.
+The film received mixed reviews from critics and sparked controversy due to its historical inaccuracies and religious issues.
+Commercially, it has earned ₹797.34 crore–₹809 crore to rank the third-highest-grossing Indian film of 2025, and the second highest-grossing Hindi film of 2025.
+When the film was taken off the screens, it was the eighth highest-grossing Hindi film in Indian film history.

 Plot

-A messenger informs Mughal Emperor Aurangzeb of the death of Chhatrapati Shivaji Maharaj.
+A messenger informs Mughal Emperor Aurangzeb of the death of Shivaji.
 Although Aurangzeb acknowledges the loss of a formidable enemy, he announces a celebration.
 His courtiers are confident that the Maratha Confederacy will soon collapse.
-However, Shivaji’s son and successor, Sambhaji, quickly takes charge of continuing the resistance.
+However, Shivaji's son and successor, Sambhaji, quickly takes charge of continuing the resistance.
 He launches a sudden attack on Burhanpur, a key Mughal province.
-The city’s defenders are caught off guard by the Maratha army and are defeated in the assault.
+The city's defenders are caught off guard by the Maratha army and are defeated in the assault.
 During the battle, Sambhaji steps on a trapdoor and falls into a chamber housing a lion.
 He bravely faces the animal and splits its jaw apart with his bare hands.
 Aurangzeb learns of the attack and realises that the Maratha resistance endures.
 He commences a huge military crusade to protect his authority.

 Meanwhile, Sambhaji is welcomed home by his wife Yesubai, where he is formally crowned as the Chhatrapati.
 However, his stepmother, Soyarabai, and a few courtiers including Annaji Datto Sachiv, conspire to overthrow Sambhaji and install Soyarabai's son, Rajaram, on the throne.
 Elsewhere, Aurangzeb's army raids villages, committing mass murders, arson, and rapes while simultaneously taking several inhabitants as slaves and subjecting them to torture.
 Mirza Muhammad Akbar, Aurangzeb's estranged son, seeks assistance from Sambhaji to rebel against his father.
 When Sambhaji hesitates, Akbar exposes his own discreet communication with Soyarabai and her intention to subvert the king; a devastated Sambhaji promises to protect Akbar and executes the treacherous courtiers while Soyarabai is confronted by Hambirrao Mohite, her own brother and Sambhaji's loyal general.